dgamboa/writing-stage/wallet-tutorial-text.md

 The tutorial is structured as a set of steps that break down the process of developing the wallet functionality for the pre-built Next.js app.
 Each step discusses key concepts and mental models that create the necessary context for you to better understand what we're building and why.
 Think of this as the warm up.

+After the warm up, we provide a step-by-step implementation of the functionality including a code snippet of the full solution.
+After building context with the warm up, this serves as a way for us to guide you through the logic of the implementation and helps scaffold your mental model for the topic.

-The discussion is followed by a challenge that aims to give you just enough instructions and references to allow you to implement the functionality on your own if you want to take a shot at it.
+The implementation is followed by a challenge that aims to give you just enough instructions and references to allow you to implement the functionality on your own if you want to take a shot at it.
 This allows you to exercise [active recall](https://en.wikipedia.org/wiki/Active_recall) and increases your mind's ability to make connections.

-After the challenge, we provide a step-by-step discussion of building the functionality including a code snippet of the full solution.
-After building context with the warm up and scaffolding your mental model with the challenge, this serves as a way for us to guide you through the logic of the implementation and helps solidify what you learned.

 ### Wallet Preview